 In the year that we commemorate the 400th anniversary of the beginning of African enslavement in U.S. history, the annual Graduate School of Education Dean’s Forum will feature Dr. Ibram X. Kendi, New York Times best-selling author, and 2016 National Book Award Winner in Nonfiction, Professor of History and International Relations, and the Founding Director of the Antiracist Research and Policy Center at American University.

-Kendi will be the featured speaker in a talk that will draw on his research and arguments from his award-winning book, Stamped From the Beginning: The Definitive History of Racist Ideas in America, and his upcoming book, How To Be An Anti-Racist.
+Kendi was the featured speaker in a talk on March 6 that drew on his research and arguments from his award-winning book, Stamped From the Beginning: The Definitive History of Racist Ideas in America, and his upcoming book, How To Be An Anti-Racist.

-After his talk, Kendi will be joined in conversation by john a. powell, Professor of Law and African American and Ethnic Studies and Director of the Haas Institute for a Fair and Inclusive Society (HIFIS); Lisa García Bedolla, GSE Professor and Director of the Institute for Government Studies; and Daniel Perlstein, GSE Professor and education historian.
-GSE Dean Prudence L. Carter will moderate.
+After his talk, Kendi was joined in conversation by john a. powell, Professor of Law and African American and Ethnic Studies and Director of the Haas Institute for a Fair and Inclusive Society (HIFIS); Lisa García Bedolla, GSE Professor and Director of the Institute for Government Studies; and Daniel Perlstein, GSE Professor and education historian.
+GSE Dean Prudence L. Carter moderated the discussion.
+Read a transcript and watch a video of the discussion here.

 BIOGRAPHIES of PANELISTS